shivannis/xandr-docs-public/xandr-docs/articles/bidders/common-discrepancy-causes---faq.md

 - All the creatives are not using \<no_script\>.
 - Flash creatives or DCO creatives are not using a default or backup image creative.
 - Creatives are not used with the correct template_id.
-(See <a href="selecting-the-correct-template-for-your-creative.md" class="xref" target="_blank">Selecting the Correct Template for Your Creative</a>.)
+(See [Selecting the Correct Template for Your Creative](selecting-the-correct-template-for-your-creative.md))
 - Third-party provider (DCO , swapping, viewability, security) is avoiding the creative display outside campaign scope based on IP or latitude/longitude geo location.